westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find An Inmate In West Virginia?

 Individuals may locate inmates by querying either the West Virginia Division of Corrections and Rehabilitation or the County Sheriff’s Office.
-The Division of Corrections provides regularly updated search portals where interested persons may search for inmates in West Virginia Regional Jails, Prisons, and County Jails.
-If no records are found at any of these facilities, check the Escapees and Absconders' search portal to find out if the inmate escaped from prison.
+The Division of Corrections provides regularly updated search portals where interested persons may search for inmates in West Virginia Regional JailsPrisons, and County Jails.
+Additionally, the Escapees and Absconders' search portal provides details of offenders who escaped or absconded from prison or legal obligations.

 How To Find A Federal Inmate In West Virginia?